 The guidelines require that the LSGIs should give top priority while sanctioning old age pension and other pensions to the eligible destitutes.
 There is no provision for payment of any pension from the Asraya scheme.
-It was however noticed that instead of giving priority in sanctioning of pension, Malappuram Municipality had disbursed pension aggregating Rs.34560 (at the rate of Rs.120 per month for 12 persons for two years) earmarked for Asraya scheme.
+It was however noticed that instead of giving priority in sanctioning of pension, Malappuram Municipality had disbursed pension aggregating Rs.34560 (at the

+None of the LSGIs provided assistance to physically and mentally challenged persons rate of Rs.120 per month for 12 persons for two years) earmarked for Asraya scheme.